eublefar/LLAMASharpUnityDemo/README.md

 ### Overview

-This project contains a single scene with a simple chat UI.
+This project contains a single scene at `Assets/Scenes/SampleScene.unity` with a simple chat UI.
-Monobehaviour that powers is named `LLamaSharpTestScript` and it's already added and set up in `Example` GameObject.
+Monobehaviour that has all the logic is named `LLamaSharpTestScript` and it's already added and set up in `Example` GameObject.

-It generally follows LLAMASharp readme example.
+It generally follows LLAMASharp readme example and shows how to switch between different chat sessions.

 Before running the project you should point `LLamaSharpTestScript.ModelPath` from the inspector to your model path in `StreamingAssets`.